Standards of Student Behavior

 The following due process procedures should be utilized in resolving complaints or conflicts.

-SCF Procedure #4.14.01 Student Request for Conflict Resolution as Related to Academic Matters
+- SCF Procedure #4.14.01 Student Request for Conflict Resolution as Related to Academic Matters.

-SCF Procedure #4.14.02 Student Request for Conflict Resolution as Related to Administrative Policies and Procedures
+- SCF Procedure #4.14.02 Student Request for Conflict Resolution as Related to Administrative Policies and Procedures.

-SCF does not discriminate on the basis of race, color, religion, national origin, gender, sexual orientation, disability, age, marital or veteran status in any of its educational programs, services or activities including admission and employment.
+SCF does not discriminate on the basis of race, color, religion, national origin, gender, sexual orientation, disability, age, genetic information, marital or veteran status in any of its educational programs, services or activities, including admission and employment.